Stefanie Dolson: Personal life

-Dolson is a descendant of the 17th century Minisink, NY-area settler and beaver-pelt trader James Dolson, for whom a major commercial roadway is now named; he had five sons, one of whom died in the American Revolution.
-The daughter of Steve and Kristal Dolson.
-Dolson has two older sisters Ashley and Courtney and one younger brother Jake.
+Dolson is a descendant of the 17th century Minisink, NY-area settler and beaver pelt trader James Dolson, for whom a major commercial roadway is now named; he had five sons, one of whom died in the American Revolution.
+The daughter of Steve and Kristal Dolson, Stefanie has two older sisters, Ashley and Courtney, and one younger brother, Jake.

 In 2016, Dolson publicly came out as a member of the LGBTQ community.
 She spoke out on her sexuality in an interview with ESPN Magazine by saying: "Not everyone in the WNBA needs to be out, but I feel called to lead an authentic life in the open.
 I know who I am and I don't care if people judge me.
 I am 6-5, and I dye my hair purple and experiment a lot with fashion.
 My motto is: If they're going to stare, they might as well stare at something fun.
 There are a lot of girls who struggle being who they are.
 We need people who are out so that those girls know it's OK to be themselves, regardless of stereotypes.
 By being open, I give them someone to look up to, and however they identify, I can inspire them to support equality and LGBT issues."

-In 2019, Dolson played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.
+In 2019, Dolson played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles Coliseum in Charlotte, North Carolina.